ozhegov-d/StrokesPlus.net_archive/Scripts/Improving standard gestures (with clipboard) based on the distance of the gesture/v2/readme.md

 + short gesture - Back
 + long gesture - Previous tab

+2.1
+Added a bottom zone: if the app has another window, it will be switched to; if not, the long-gesture from APP_CONFIGS runs instead.
 v2
 +switching windows of one process in a circle
 +APP_CONFIGS